-Revenue dropped, expenses up for racing
+Revenue drops, expenses rise for racing

-The inactivity meant a 14% drop in revenue from end of May 2019 to May 2020, the commission reported.
+The inactivity meant a 14% drop in revenue from the end of May 2019 to May 2020, the commission reported.
 But personnel costs were also down by an offsetting 14%.

 However, operating expenses were up 9%, largely due to services from the University of Pennsylvania‘s New Bolton Center in Chester County.

-Long-term worries for racing, breeders leaving PA
+Long-term worries for racing; breeders leaving PA

 The long-term finances for the industry are also murky due to an attempted funds diversion by Gov. Tom Wolf earlier in the year.
-Wolf’s Secretary of Agriculture Russell Redding, chair of the racing commission, had supported the governor’s proposal.
+Wolf’s Secretary of Agriculture Russell Redding, chair of the racing commission, supported the governor’s proposal.

-The commission heard several breeders left the Keystone State in February and March.
+The commission heard that several breeders left the Keystone State in February and March.
 Presumably, that came in response to the attempt to raid money from the racing fund, which also provides incentives for breeders.

 Wolf’s shelved plan was meant to divert $204 million annually from the support of racing purses and breeding programs to a proposed scholarship program for PA students attending any of the 14 Pennsylvania State System of Higher Education schools.